autumncommunity/gm_filesystem/README.md

 # Build

 All building guide [here](https://github.com/WilliamVenner/gmod-rs/blob/master/examples/my-first-binary-module/README.md); **(don't forget to put the nightly branch in rustup using the `rustup toolchain install nightly` command.)**

+# Todos

+Add github workflows to build this library